sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

 ----------------------------

 These scripts are intended to run on a Soekris net5501-70 (512 MB RAM) embedded system with a 4 GB Compact Flash (CF) as storage device.
-But with little modifications they can also be used to run on other devices.

-Because NAND CF has "only" a write endurance of ~1,000,000 cycles per location, it is a good idea to swap highly used parts of the OS to a ramdisk.
+Because NAND CF has "only" a write endurance of ~1,000,000 cycles per location, it is a good idea to swap highly used parts of the OS to a ramdisk/tmpfs.
 In this case /var.
 Like this we can increase the CF lifetime and mount i.e. the root partition in read only.

 As a little gadget the soekris GPIO error LED is activated when a script error occurs.
+- Fast blinking error LED means: Fatal error, please investigate.
+- Slow blinking error LED means: varbak.sh couldn't use tmpfs for data sync.
+It used CF instead.
+This is not good for the CF lifetime.
+  This is only a warning and will be deactivate automatically by varbak.sh as soon as it has enough free RAM again to use a tmpfs.

-Tests here were made with an Ubuntu10.04 server 32Bit system on Soekris net5501-70 hardware.
+Note: Tests here were made with an Ubuntu10.04 server 32Bit on a Soekris net5501-70 system.

 b) How to use these scripts